shusheaan/gral/mba240614/notes.md

         - `custom.zsh-theme > ~/.oh-my-zsh/custom/themes/custom.zsh-theme`
     - using `TERM=xterm-256color` to avoid printing the command
     - remove specifying zsh history path in `zshrc` to avoid error while quitting
+    - attaching old vimrc and zshrc from old mba on 06-14 for reference